mmstf/webhook-tester/README.md

 ### 🔥 Testing Webhooks

-Once the server is running, send requests to `http://your-server-ip:15777`:
+Once the server is running, you can send requests manually to `http://your-webhook-domain` or specify you webhook-domain to your application:

 ```bash
 curl -X POST http://localhost:15777/webhook \